rohancragg/blog-notes/docs/misc/cloud-dev-vms.md

 ### Linux VM or Linux on a Windows VM?

-As I mentioned on my [Bash shell on Windows](git-bash.md) article in April I'm still primarily a Windows user but have been gradually using Linux tools and shells and even SSH-ing onto Linux servers for work.
+As I mentioned on my [Bash shell on Windows](git-bash.md) article in April I'm still primarily a Windows user but have been gradually using more and more Linux tools and shells and even SSH-ing onto Linux servers for work.
 As such I've recently decided to spend more time doing my work in a WSL environment on Windows (which allows you to use Linux distros directly from your Windows 10 machine).
 Now that the next interation of WSL has been released (WSL2) it seemed like a great time to take the next leap.

 ### Tips for a great Dev environment with WSL2